JBL LSR 305 Studio Monitor Review [Definitive Guide]

 Like you, I needed a good mixing/reference solution and waited quite a long time before deciding to purchase any kind of monitors!
 What are studio monitors?

 However, it is common knowledge that you shouldn’t rely on headphones alone to mix.
 With that in mind, my next task was figuring out which monitors got the best reviews, packed a hefty punch, remained flat enough to mix on, and were also easy on the wallet.

 I scoured the internet and read as much as I could.
 I read every single amazon review, then went to as many other sites as possible.
 I literally went back and forth for weeks before finally arriving at a decision.
 I had never heard of the name JBL before, so I put extra care into making sure there was a universal consensus about how good these are.

 To put it bluntly, the hype was real.

 It’s almost like buying your first smartphone.
 You can never go back to a flip phone or even a slide phone for that matter.
 The convenience of a smartphone is priceless in today’s fast-paced society.
 Likewise, I could never go back to laptop speakers, standard computer speakers, or even a pair of Logitechs!
 The difference in sound quality is night and day.

 The LSR 305’s are by all accounts an entry-level studio monitor meant to satisfy the needs of the producer/engineer looking for exceptional, reference-level sound quality.

 They are active, meaning they don’t need a separate amp to power.
 They do however need AC (alternating current) power.
 AC simply means the power frequently reverses direction many times per second.
 The standard is 60Hz, with hertz being your typical unit of measure.
-You wanna hertz doughnut?
+Do you want a hertz doughnut?

 Basically just plug these bad boys into the outlet from your JBL’s and shut up.
 Just kidding 😀 These monitors come with two cables, as each needs its own power source.
 Basically, they are MONO speakers, and need 2 separate cables running from the back into whatever you are using to receive and transmit signal.